jrbarclay37/LaughGen-AI/README.md

 ## Overview

 In this repository, I will be fine-tuning [Llama 2 13B](https://huggingface.co/meta-llama/Llama-2-13b) on top comments from submissions on the subreddit, r/funny.

+Humor is a complex and subjective domain, and while language models can generate amusing content, their attempts often fall into the realm of predictably corny.
+Prompting can improve this, but it's difficult to emulate the level of wittiness of comments on r/funny that are so ridiculous they'll have you spewing your morning cup of coffee all over your keyboard.

 ## Data Enrichment and Preparation Pipeline
 This is the most crucial part of the project and makes up for the bulk of the effort.
 In order to procure a high quality dataset that results in a good fine-tuned model the following steps are taken: